CLP Holdings Limited – Annual report – 31 December 2019

 Impairment on other receivables is measured as either 12-month expected credit losses or lifetime expected credit losses, depending on whether there has been a significant increase in credit risk since initial recognition.
 If a significant increase in credit risk of a receivable has occurred since initial recognition, then impairment is measured as lifetime expected credit losses.

-Critical Accounting Estimates and Judgments: Recoverability of Trade Receivables
+Critical Accounting Estimates and Judgements: Recoverability of Trade Receivables

 (a) Trade receivables